YazeedMusallam/MTA-Project/Project_Proposal.md

 NYC is a large city and getting to vaccine spots may be hard or the spots are placed in mostly vaccinated areas which contribute to end the pandemic in slower manner.
 About 40% of New Yorkers use the subway daily and focusing to get the people vaccinated who are going to work or home is a brilliant idea.
 Yet, ministry of health is unsure of where the vaccine spots should placed near to specific station.

-The Ministry of health asked SDAIA for recommendation using data science to where should spots be placed.
-SDAIA proposed a solution to the ministry of health about where they should the vaccine spots should be placed near to most effective subway station.
+The ministry of health asked NYC Data Science company for recommendation using data science to where should spots be placed.
+NYC Data Science proposed a solution to the ministry of health about where they should the vaccine spots should be placed near to most effective subway station.

 ## Background:
 #### Company info:
-> Saudi Authority for Data and Artificial Intelligence (SDAIA)
+> NYC Data Science company, for data science consultation.

 #### Problem statement:
 > the Ministry of health unsure where to put the vaccine spots as NYC is an enormous city, and the question arises to where the most effective spots could be with the limited budget.